 Suitcase

-I have to start off by saying that travel with hand luggage only.
-Intercontinental or weekend, my bag is always cabin size.
+I have to start off by saying that I travel with hand luggage only.
+Intercontinental or weekend, my bag is always cabin-size.
 I have been traveling this way for years now.
-It can be done, people.
+It can be done, folks.
 As an example, I attended a wedding overseas, with different rehearsal dinner and ceremony outfits.
-And said trip also included ttravel to two opposite climates.
+And said trip also included travel to two opposite climates.
 I managed to make all that fit in a small trolley that slid easily in the overhead bin on the plane.

 I’m not asking you to go hand luggage cold turkey, but do consider packing light and keeping it down to 1 suitcase.
 Not lugging around a mammoth suitcase makes travel so much more enjoyable.
-Apply the pack light, shop later: so if you take your suitcase one-third empty, you’ll have room for locally purchased clothes and souvenirs.
+Apply the “pack light, shop later” rule: so if you take your suitcase one-third empty, you’ll have room for locally purchased clothes and souvenirs.
 Even if you have some extra space left in your suitcase, it’s wise to bring a packable duffel bag as well.

 Clothes